-For the 2018 round of applications, the net worth and investment requirements have increased, reflecting the popularity and competitiveness of this program.
+For this year’s round of applications, the net worth and investment requirements have increased, reflecting the popularity and competitiveness of this program.
 You must hold a net worth of CAD $2 million between yourself and your spouse.

 You will not receive the interest on your investment because the interest is used to cover brokerage fees and to grant 0% interest loans to small businesses.
 The interest can also go towards other immigration programs or is used to sponsor refugees.

 Unlike IIVC, you need to have a proven record of management experience.